svikashk/docs/guide/client-project-management.md

 ![Boards in Zepel](/guide/assets/uploads/zepel-client-boards.png "Boards in Zepel")
 <div class="caption">
-<small>Dev Board shows all the items that are being worked on by the development team in the project.
+<small>Dev Board shows all the items that are being worked on by the development team in the squad.
 Add filters to manage workload.</small>
 </div>
 <br>